jordyalcides/nlw4/README.md

 About the project
 ---

-The **MoveIt** will be an application to help on keeping focus and prevent healt issues.
+The **MoveIt** will be an application to help on keeping focus and prevent health issues.

 What the app will do: